Mapping of Policies with NGRBC Principles

 -

-Policy Principles and guidelines which shall be followed by the concerned
+Policy Document Body: principles and guidelines to be followed by concerned stakeholders

 -